Ochiai-Lab/STREAMING-tag/README.md

 -   [Fiji] (v.2.3.0)
 -   [Anaconda] (v4.13.0)
 -   [VS code] (v1.69.2)
+-   Script available from this github page.
+Download together and unzip at an arbitrary location.
 -   Image files in Nikon nd2 format.
     -   Each file contains images of three channels of SNAPtag-regulatory factor, MCP-RFP, and mTetR-GFP.
 See [our paper](https://www.biorxiv.org/content/10.1101/2022.01.06.472721v1.full) for imaging conditions.
 Test data are available from : [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7020499.svg)](https://doi.org/10.5281/zenodo.7020499)